This note lists a series of key documents on taxation.

-This paper looks at the recent debate on taxing aviation, in the context of these developments.
-Two other Library papers look at the introduction of APD, and the Labour Government’s approach to reforming the tax.
-HM Revenue & Customs publish guidance on the operation of the tax, and statistical data on its receipts.
+This briefing discusses the debate there has been on the right approach to taxing aviation, in the context of these developments.
+Two other Commons Library briefings look at the introduction of APD, and the Labour Government’s approach to reforming the tax.

 HM Treasury, Reform of Air Passenger Duty: response to consultation, December 2011

 Autumn Statement, Cm 8231 November 2011 para 2.31

 Budget 2014, HC 1104, March 2014 p57 (Table 2.1 – item 36).

 HMRC, Historic rates for Air Passenger Duty, updated 1 April 2021; HMRC, Air Passenger Duty rates from 1 April 2022 to 31 March 2023, 3 March 2021

 Autumn Statement, Cm 9362, November 2016 para 4.37.
 A summary of responses to the discussion paper were published at this time.